Oxford Archaeology: Archaeological survey

 Oxford Archaeology has incorporated digital survey techniques into its geomatics work.
 The most notable of these techniques is photogrammetric mapping, which uses photographs taken from an unmanned aerial vehicle (UAV) to create accurate three-dimensional models of the archaeological evidence, including artefacts, historic buildings or whole landscapes.
 Other techniques for data capture include differential RTK GPS, 3D laser scanning, Lidar and Total Station surveys.

-During excavations by OAS at Westgate Oxford, the site of a medieval Greyfriars friary, three-dimensional models were generated through a combination of standard archaeological survey techniques and photogrammetric or structure from motion techniques.
+During excavations by OA at Westgate Oxford, the site of a medieval Greyfriars friary, three-dimensional models were generated through a combination of standard archaeological survey techniques and photogrammetric or structure from motion techniques.
 Photogrammetry and 3D modelling has not been confined to structures.
-The skeletons from a late Roman and Saxon cemetery at Cherry Hinton in Cambridge, excavated by OAE, were recorded using photogrammetry.
-UAVs have been used by OAN to map extensive landscapes, such as the former Greenside lead mine in the Lake District.
+The skeletons from a late Roman and Saxon cemetery at Cherry Hinton in Cambridge, excavated by OA's Cambridge office, were recorded using photogrammetry.
+UAVs have been used by OA's Lancaster office to map extensive landscapes, such as the former Greenside lead mine in the Lake District.
 The combination of a UAV, photogrammetry and detailed orthophotos captured the complex lead mining landscape, which comprised spoil heaps, mine shafts, wheel pits, engine houses, and trackways, among other remains.
 Oxford Archaeology uses a hand-held laser scanner that has an inertial measurement unit (IMU) and a small scanner mounted on top.
 These features allow the scanner to fix its location precisely and the surveyor to record the interior of a building in as much time as it takes to walk through it.
 Combining photogrammetry with the laser scanner also allows whole buildings to be recorded in 3D.
-OAN has employed the hand-held laser scanner to record Daisy Mill, a former Victorian cotton mill in south Manchester, and Lion Mill, a corn mill in Stonyhurst in Lancashire.
+The Lancaster office has employed the hand-held laser scanner to record Daisy Mill, a former Victorian cotton mill in south Manchester, and Lion Mill, a corn mill in Stonyhurst in Lancashire.